Sidestepping the inversion of the weak-lensing covariance matrix with Approximate Bayesian Computation: Background

 The lensing power spectrum of Eq.~\eqref{eq:p_kappa_limber} is the most fundamental observable for cosmological inference as it depends on cosmological parameters in several ways.
 It is a linear projection of the 3D matter power spectrum $P_\delta$, which encodes the matter distribution and its evolution over redshift.
 The projection kernel is a function of the comoving distance $\chi$, which depends on the matter content and the geometry of the Universe.
 In addition, it is directly affected by two cosmological parameters: the matter density $\Omega_\textrm{m}$ and the Hubble constant $H_0$.

-The $C_\ell$ describes the power in the shear field as a function of projected Fourier distance on the sky $\ell$.
-On large scales, $\ell \lesssim 100$, the shear field is very close to Gaussian, and different Fourier modes are uncorrelated.
+The $C_\ell$ describes the power in the shear field $\gamma$ as a function of projected Fourier distance on the sky $\ell$.
+We write in the flat-sky approximation

+where $\tilde \gamma$ denotes the Fourier transform of $\gamma$, and the superscript `$^\ast$' denotes the complex conjugation.
+Due to statistical homogeneity, different Fourier modes of the field $\gamma$ are uncorrelated, which is expressed by the 2D Dirac delta distribution $\delta_\textrm{D}^{(2)}$.
+On large scales, $\ell \lesssim 100$, the shear field is very close to Gaussian, and different Fourier modes of the power spectrum are uncorrelated.
 The $C_\ell$ has a maximum at $\ell$ of a few $10$, which corresponds to the size of the horizon at the time of matter-density equality.
 This is defined as the time in the early Universe when the matter density equals the radiation density, and matter subsequently became dominant, at a redshift of $z_{\rm eq} \approx 31,000 \, \Omega_\mathrm{m} h^2$, in the early Universe.
-The non-linear regime starts at $\ell \gtrsim 1,000$, marked by an increase of power, and the convergence field becomes non-Gaussian resulting in different $\ell$-modes becoming correlated.
+The non-linear regime starts at $\ell \gtrsim 1,000$, marked by an increase of power, and the convergence field becomes non-Gaussian resulting in the power spectrum becoming correlated across different $\ell$-modes.
 An example of the lensing power spectrum will be presented in Sect.~\ref{sec:exp2_data_gen}.